-The University will be using CoVerified, a comprehensive COVID-19 platform designed for college campuses, for self-attestation, health screening, test-result management, contact tracing, and monitoring COVID-19 viral transmission rates and trends on campus.
+The University uses CoVerified, a comprehensive COVID-19 platform designed for college campuses, for self-attestation, health screening, test-result management, contact tracing, and monitoring COVID-19 viral transmission rates and trends on campus.
 CoVerifed use will be necessary for all individuals who come to campus for any reason (attending classes, visiting the Library or any campus office, participating in in-person student activities or working on campus).

 If you have difficulty with:

 - The app’s functionality, click on the INFO tab, then APP SUPPORT, then describe your problem and hit submit.

 If you do not have a cell phone:

 - If you are an employee, contact Human Resources.

 - If you are a student, contact Student Affairs.